rocq-community/rocq-community.github.io/index.md

 - the project is a library or tool of general interest and it makes sense to develop it collaboratively.

-Once a project has joined coq-community, community members collaborate to ensure:
+Once a project has joined Coq-community, community members collaborate to ensure:

 - project package definitions are continuously published in Coq's [opam package index](https://coq.inria.fr/packages) and other relevant venues;